 - 1.1 Key Objectives The Authority's investment strategy primary objectives are safeguarding the re-payment of the principal and interest of its investments on time first and ensuring adequate liquidity second the investment return being a third objective.
-Regulatory changes to the banking sector may increase the risk to the Authority as outlined in paragraph 4.3 in appendix B. - 1.2 Expectations on shorter-term interest rates, on which investment decisions are based, show a likelihood of the current 0.5% Base rate increasing to 0.75% by September 2016.
+Regulatory changes to the banking sector may increase the risk to the Authority as outlined in paragraph 4.4 in appendix B. - 1.2 Expectations on shorter-term interest rates, on which investment decisions are based, show a likelihood of the current 0.5% Base rate increasing to 0.75% by September 2016.
 The Authority's investment decisions are based on comparisons between the rises priced into market rates against the Authority's and advisers own forecasts. - 1.3 There is a clear operational difficulty arising from the current market conditions.
-Ideally investments would be invested longer to secure better returns, however uncertainty over counterparties and the regulatory changes suggests shorter dated would provide better security. - 1.4 The money available for core investments is currently around £3m and arises from money held in reserves and the balance remaining from the pensions Top Up Grant.
+Ideally investments would be invested longer to secure better returns, however uncertainty over counterparties and the regulatory changes suggests shorter dated would provide better security and surplus funds be used as a substitute for borrowing. - 1.4 The money available for investments is currently around £1.5m.
+The funds are used solely for cash flow purposes with any excess funds arising from reserves being used as a substitute for borrowing.
+At this time it is not foreseen that longer term investments will be made.

-2. NATIONAL ASSEMBLY FOR WALES INVESTMENT GUIDANCE
+2. WELSH GOVERNMENT INVESTMENT GUIDANCE

-- 2.1 The National Assembly for Wales issued Investment Guidance in March 2004, and this forms the structure of the Authority's policy below. - 2.2 The key intention of the Guidance is to maintain the current requirement for Authorities to invest prudently, and that priority is given to security and liquidity before yield.
+- 2.1 The Welsh Government issued revised Investment Guidance in April 2010, and this forms the structure of the Authority's policy below. - 2.2 The key intention of the Guidance is to maintain the current requirement for Authorities to invest prudently, and that priority is given to security and liquidity before yield.
 In order to facilitate this objective, the guidance requires this Authority to have regard to the CIPFA publication "Treasury Management in the Public Services: Code of Practice and Cross-Sectoral Guidance Notes".
 This Council adopted the Code on 15 December 2003 and will apply its principles to all investment activity.
 In accordance with the Code the Treasurer has produced its treasury management practices, TMP 1(5), covering investment counterparty policy which requires approval each year.